BookStackApp/BookStack/dev/docs/javascript-public-events.md

 ## Support

 This event system, and the events emitted, are considered semi-supported.
-Breaking changes of the event API, event names or event properties, will be documented in update notes but may change.
+Breaking changes of the event API, event names, or event properties, are possible but will be documented in update notes.
-Upon that, the detail provided within the events, and the libraries made accessible, are not considered supported nor stable, and changes to these won't be clearly documented within changelogs.
+The detail provided within the events, and the libraries made accessible, are not considered supported nor stable, and changes to these won't be clearly documented changelogs.

 ## Event Naming Scheme